zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

 We can now use this view as the launch point for doing more analysis!

-## STEP 4 -  Building A More Sophisticated JSON Query
+## Task 4:  Building A More Sophisticated JSON Query

 In this query, we are using the **JSON_TABLE** function again, to convert our JSON data into a more natural row-column resultset.